 Key Highlights of the India Post Payments Bank

-The CEO also stated that the bank will have presence in every district of the nation by March, 2018.
-Further, by the end of the year 2018, the payment solutions will be rendered across 1.55 lakh post offices with the help of devices which will be operated by ‘grameen dak sevak’ and postmen.
-Airtel Payments Bank, launched in January 2017, commenced its operations via 2.5 lakh merchant network.
+The CEO also stated that the bank will have a presence in every district of the nation by March 2018.
+Further, by the end of the year 2018, the payment solutions will be rendered across 1.55 lakh post offices with the help of devices that will be operated by ‘Grameen dak Sevak and postmen.
+Airtel Payments Bank, launched in January 2017, commenced its operations via a 2.5 lakh merchant network.

 - Through this model of banking, business firms like mobile companies, supermarket chains, etc cater to individual banking needs at a smaller scale.

-- AP Singh told that IPPB will use Aadhaar Card data for the purpose of making payments to individual which will ultimately minimize transaction cost to 1 paisa per transaction.
+- AP Singh told that IPPB will use Aadhaar Card data for the purpose of making payments to individuals which will ultimately minimize transaction cost to 1 paisa per transaction.

 - These banks can only perform remittance services, take demand deposits, render internet banking services and a few more like them.

 - A maximum amount of Rs.
 1 lakh can be accepted by payments banks as deposits from individuals and small businesses.

 - Interest rate offered by the India Post Payments Bank (IPPB) is 4.5% on balance up to Rs.
 25,000, 5% for balance between Rs.
 25,000 and Rs.
 50,000, and 5.5% for balance between Rs.
 50,000 and 1 lakh.